 There’s also evidence that suggests there should be a greater focus on customer service and product innovation than on operational cost-cutting.
 This makes sense, as experts predict a sharp drop in talent throughout the coming years.
 It’s linked to the average age of transportation employees, a large proportion of which will retire and leave the industry at around the same time.

 Distributors also have to deal with increasingly rigid environmental policies, mode shifts, volume changes, and growing demands from carriers.
 In light of these challenges, it’s essential that businesses continue to try to get the most out of their software.
-Sophisticated field service management software with enhanced integration and features just may be the key to future success.
+Sophisticated field service management software with enhanced integration and features that look at functions like route optimization and planning just may be the key to future success.

 Sophisticated route planning tools and integrated supply chain software are the next big thing in the field service industry.
 Why?
 Because they optimize vehicle routes and create deliveries that are efficient in both time and energy emission.
 Using the best route planning tools have helped businesses maximize their field service management efforts.

 The Benefits of Field Service Route Optimization Software

 At the moment, most businesses rely on basic batch planning algorithms to determine the best route for deliveries.
 This method enables multiple routes to be considered at once.
 While it is a significant improvement on traditional manual solutions, it can’t always keep up with the dynamism of contemporary supply chains.